Andrew Dasburg

-Andrew Michael Dasburg (4 May 1887 - 13 August 1979) was an American modernist painter and "one of America's leading early exponents of cubism".
+Andrew Michael Dasburg (4 May 1887 – 13 August 1979) was an American modernist painter and "one of America's leading early exponents of cubism".
+Born in Paris and raised in New York City, he trained at the Art Students League of New York before traveling to Paris, where he encountered the work of Paul Cézanne and became deeply influenced by Cubism.
+He became an ardent promoter of the Cubist style and exhibited at the landmark 1913 Armory Show, where his three Cubist-oriented oil paintings were considered "daringly experimental".

+Dasburg spent much of his career in New Mexico, settling first in Santa Fe and later in Taos, where he integrated the boxy traditional architectural styles of the Pueblo region into his Cubist art.
+He was part of a social milieu that included Georgia O'Keeffe, Gertrude Stein, and Mabel Dodge Luhan.
+He received the Guggenheim Fellowship in 1932 and won prizes at major international exhibitions.
+His works are held in the collections of the Whitney Museum of American Art, the Metropolitan Museum of Art, the New Mexico Museum of Art, and the Denver Art Museum, among others.

 Biography

 Andrew Dasburg, Lucifer, c.
-1913, plaster of Paris, exhibited at the 1913 Armory show, n.
+1913, plaster of Paris, exhibited at the 1913 Armory Show, n.
 647 of the catalogue.
 Dasburg extensively reworked by carving directly into a sculpture of a life-size plaster head by Arthur Lee.

 Dasburg was born in 1887 in Paris.
 He emigrated from Germany to New York City with his widowed mother in 1892.
 After a severe injury, he passed the time in convalescence by sketching.
 In 1902 he joined the Art Students League of New York on a scholarship, where he was taught by Kenyon Cox.
 At the league's summer school in Woodstock, New York, he studied landscapes under L. Birge Harrison.

-In 1909 Dasburg visited Paris and joined the modernist circle of artists living there, including Morgan Russell, Jo Davidson, and Arthur Lee.
+In 1909, Dasburg visited Paris and joined the modernist circle of artists living there, including Morgan Russell, Jo Davidson, and Arthur Lee.
 During a trip to London that same year he married sculptor Grace Mott Johnson.
 Johnson returned to the United States early the next year, but Dasburg stayed in Paris where he met Henri Matisse, Gertrude Stein and Leo Stein, and became influenced by the paintings of Paul Cézanne and Cubism.
 He soon became an ardent promoter of the Cubist style.

 Dasburg returned to Woodstock, New York, in August and he and Johnson became active members of the artist community.
-In 1911 their son Alfred was born, the same year as Dasburg's first exhibition.
-Dasburg exhibited three oils and a sculpture at the International Exhibition of Modern Art, better known the Armory Show, which opened in New York City's 69th Regiment Armory in 1913 and introduced astonished New Yorkers to modern art.
+In 1911, their son Alfred was born, the same year as Dasburg's first exhibition.
+Dasburg exhibited three oils and a sculpture at the International Exhibition of Modern Art, better known as the Armory Show, which opened in New York City's 69th Regiment Armory in 1913 and introduced astonished New Yorkers to modern art.
 The three Cubist-oriented oils displayed at the 1913 show were considered "daringly experimental".
 In the years after the Armory Show, Dasburg's works were exhibited along with those of other Modernists at Alfred Stieglitz's 291 gallery.